postmanlabs/galaxy-workshop/part3-Liftoff.md

 1. For Postman Team users, update the role of a user for a collection in a team workspace.
 1. Fork and merge a collection
 1. Add a new version to the API specification (or to the collection).
-1. Review the changelog for the collection, workspace, team, or user.
+1. Review the changelog for the collection.
+Review the activity feed for a workspace, user, or team (if team exists).
 1. Browse available integrations.

 ![[winter solstice art](https://apod.nasa.gov/apod/image/1712/WinterSolsticeMW_Seip.jpg)](https://apod.nasa.gov/apod/image/1712/WinterSolsticeMW_Seip.jpg)